2. Material accounting policy information

 Right-of-use assets

-The Company recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use) except for leases existing as on the date of transition to IND AS 116 i.e. 1st April, 2019.
+The Company recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use) except for leases existing as on the date of transition to IND AS 116 i.e. April 1, 2019.
 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
-Right-of-use assets are depreciated on a straight- line basis over the shorter of the lease term and the estimated useful lives of the assets, as follows:
+Right-of-use assets are depreciated on a straight- line basis over the shorter of the lease term and the estimated useful lives of the assets.
+The lease term for buildings (stores, warehouse and office premises) ranges from 3 years to 20 years.

-If ownership of the leased asset transfers to the Company at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.
+I f ownership of the leased asset transfers to the Company at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.
 The right-of-use assets are also subject to impairment.
-Refer to the accounting policies in section (l) Impairment of non-financial assets.
+Refer note 2.5 in the accounting policies for Impairment of non¬ financial assets.

 Lease Liabilities

-The Company recognises lease liabilities at the present value of lease payments to be made over the remaining lease term effective 1st April, 2019.
+The Company recognises lease liabilities measured at the present value of lease payments to be made over the lease term effective April 1, 2019.
 The lease payments include fixed payments less any lease incentives receivable, variable lease payments that depend on an index or a rate, and amounts expected to be paid under residual value guarantees.
 The lease payments also include the exercise price of a purchase option reasonably certain to be exercised by the Company and payments of penalties for terminating the lease, if the lease term reflects the Company exercising the option to terminate.

 Short-term leases and leases of low-value assets